matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - To make a bucket public, grant `allUsers` to **Storage Object Viewer** role.
 - To make an object public, grant `allUsers` **Reader** access.
-- Only for publicly accesible web content:
+- Only for publicly accessible web content:
     - **Use with caution!**

 ### Auditing cloud data